-- Defining equitable development uses broadly as activities where all components and subcomponents of the use provide mitigation against displacement pressure for individuals, households, businesses, or institutions comprise a cultural population at risk of displacement. - Identifying minimum qualifications for program eligibility, including organization types and ownership interests among partner organizations. - Establishing two options for the provision of a required minimum amount of affordable housing. - Providing additional height, allowable floor area, exemptions from floor area calculations, and other development standard modifications for participating projects that, in addition to affordable housing, provide any of the following features: - o Location in areas with historical racially restrictive covenants; and - Provision of equitable development uses. - Exempting eligible development from participation in the Design Review and parking minimums. - Directing the Directors of the Seattle Department of Construction and Inspections (SDCI), the Office of Planning and Community Development (OPCD), and OH to promulgate a Director's Rule for administering the program.
+- Defining equitable development uses broadly as activities where all components and subcomponents of the use provide mitigation against displacement pressure for individuals, households, businesses, or institutions comprise a cultural population at risk of displacement. - Identifying minimum qualifications for program eligibility, including organization types and ownership interests among partner organizations. - Establishing two options for the provision of a required minimum amount of affordable housing. - Providing additional height, allowable floor area, exemptions from floor area calculations, and other development standard modifications for participating projects that, in addition to affordable housing, provide any of the following features: - Location in areas with historical racially restrictive covenants or areas identified by the Office of Housing (OH) as being eligible for the Community Preference Policy; - Provision of equitable development uses; and - Provision of a unit or units for partner property owners who might otherwise be at risk of displacement. - Exempting eligible development from participation in the Design Review, Mandatory Housing Affordability program, and parking minimums.

+• Requesting the Directors of the Seattle Department of Construction and Inspections (SDCI), the Office of Planning and Community Development (OPCD), and OH promulgate a Director's Rule for administering the program.

 2. CAPITAL IMPROVEMENT PROGRAM

-Does this legislation create, fund, or amend a CIP Project? 🗌 Yes 🖂 No 3.
-SUMMARY OF FINANCIAL IMPLICATIONS Does this legislation have financial impacts to the City? 🗌 Yes 🖂 No
+Does this legislation create, fund, or amend a CIP Project? 🗌 Yes 🖂 No

+3. SUMMARY OF FINANCIAL IMPLICATIONS

+Does this legislation have financial impacts to the City? 🗌 Yes 🖂 No

 3.d.
 Other Impacts